Welcome to your healing journey!

 Breathing seems like a no-brainer physical response; however, start noticing when you are agitated, frustrated or triggered if you are breathing.
 You're probably taking shallow breaths with a tightly clenched jaw.

-Until then, buy my book and join me on the Facebook tribe and be inspired to Be The Change.
+Until then, get my book and join me on the Facebook tribe and be inspired to Be The Change in your world.

 Be blessed on your journey,